yarmash/projecteuler/README.md

 projecteuler
 ============

-My solutions to problems from projecteuler.net
+My solutions to problems from projecteuler.net.

+I created this repository in order to refresh my knowledge of mathematics and Python.